annikadl/ResearchTrack1-assignment1/README.md

 ## Simulator
+The Simulator used during the course is a 2D simulator of a moving Robot and stationary tokens on a playground.
+The robot can detect, grab and release the tokens.

-To know all about the simulator, who developed it, how to download it and all the base primitives you're invited to look at ReadMe.md in the `assignment23` branch.
+To know all about the simulator, who developed it and how to download it, you're invited to look at `ReadMe.md` in the `assignment23` branch: this is the professor ReadMe file that provides a fully detailed description of the environment.

-Given that, to **run** this code:
+Given that, to **run this code**:
 * clone the repository
 * move into the `assignment23` branch with the line command `git checkout assignment23`
-* run the program with the line command `python2 run.py assignment.py`
+* run the program using `run.py` with the line command `python2 run.py assignment.py`
 At this point the simulator has started, the program is running and the robot is moving.

 ## The assignment
 The assignment requires writing a Python node that controls the robot to **put all the golden boxes together**.

-### Description of the initial condition
+### Description of the initial condition and assumptions

-### Assumptions
+The initial condition of the simulation, not considering the code to group all tokens, can be described as follows:
+* the robot occupies the top-left part of the playground and it is directed to its centre.
+* the tokens are:
+  * six.
+  * all gold (there could have been silver tokens).
+  * positioned forming a circle of a certain radius around the centre of the playground.
+In order to make the code as general as possible, the only made assumption is about the number of singular rotations the robot needs to perform a full rotation.
+In particular, 12 rotations of intensity 20 of 0.5 seconds each are necessary.

-No obstacle avoidance function was implemented
+Also, no obstacle-avoidance function was implemented.

 ### How to accomplish the task